91828 Evidence Based Practice in Medical Science

 3 - Professional, ethical, and social responsibility

 3.3 You will learn ethical and social responsibility by answering clinical questions by considering both the individual and society more broadly.
 You will explore ethical frameworks and considerations for the design and execution of clinical trials.
-This will be assessed by the module quizzes and the health recommendation.
+This will be assessed by the module quizzes and the evidence-based recommendation.

 4 – Reflection, Innovation, Creativity

-4.3 The design processes for the health recommendation will foster creativity in choosing a target audience and will develop critical thinking in assessing the needs of the chosen stakeholder and patient population.
+4.3 The design processes for the evidence-based recommendation will foster creativity in choosing a target audience and will develop critical thinking in assessing the needs of the chosen stakeholder and patient population.
 Innovation and creativity will be used to design a clinical trial to answer a clinical question and progress a body of clinical research.

 5 – Communication